akashp5356/GOlang/README.md

 Create API's.

-Convert data from CSV to Mysql & vice versa.
+Convert data from CSV to MySQL & vice versa.

-A complete guide to understand golang programming language, web requests, JSON and creating web APIs with mongoDB

 ## 01 Introduction to golang